FeenoX programming guide

 Libraries written in C++ are allowed as long as they provide C wrappers and do not meddle with stuff we do not need nor want.

 • Keep Fortran even farther away.
-It is allowed only for existing libaries dating from ancient well-tested and optimized code, but for nothing else.
+It is allowed only for existing libraries dating from ancient well-tested and optimized code, but for nothing else.

 • Modern high-level languages like Python or Julia are targets and not sources of FeenoX.